sharik709/laravel-authorizenet/README.md

 It will allow you to send credit card details directly to authorize.net and then they will send you some data called opaque data.
 You will need to submit two values from opaque data 'DataValue' and 'DataDescriptor'.

-In order to create charge a customer.
-You first should create their profile on authorize.net.
+In order to charge a customer.
+You should first create their profile on authorize.net.

-That way authorize.net will keep all card and bank details inside customer profile.
+That way authorize.net will keep all cards and banks details inside customer profile.

 Later, you can use customer profile id to get payment and other details.
-This package allows you to simple call ```$user->anet()->createCustomerProfile()``` and you are ready to move.
+This package allows you to simply call ```$user->anet()->createCustomerProfile()``` and you are ready to move.

 ---